Skip to main content

 User groups are not organized hierarchically.

-• Users in a lower group do not automatically appear in the upper group.
+• Users in a subgroup do not automatically appear in the parent group.

-• The upper group’s total user count does not include lower group members unless they are added manually.
+• The parent group’s total user count does not include subgroup members unless they are added manually.

-• Selecting a lower group shows only the users assigned to that lower group.
+• Selecting a subgroup shows only the users assigned to that subgroup.

 Users in BioStar Air can belong to multiple user groups.